Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Strategy: Analyze why your best clients hired you, and how to get more like them

-Day 7: Evaluate and protect
+Day 7: Evaluate And Protect

 At the end of the week, audit again:

-Client work hours: ___
+Client work hours: _

-Business work hours: ___
+Business work hours: _

 Did you hit your 10-hour minimum on business work?

-If yes: Lock it in.
-Make it the new standard.
-This is how you grow.
+If yes, lock it in.
+Make it the new standard—this is how you grow.

 The discipline isn’t working more hours.
 It’s protecting the right hours.

-But if you want the complete system for protecting strategic hours every single week without sacrificing client delivery:
+This system solves the immediate problem of reallocating your time from client work to business work.
+But if you want the complete system for protecting strategic hours every single week without sacrificing client delivery, you’ll need a more robust framework.

 The Time Fence shows you exactly how to guard 10 hours weekly for high-leverage work.
 You’ll get the time blocking framework, the delegation sequence that creates space, how to say no without losing opportunities, the protection strategies that actually work, and the mental shift from “I don’t have time” to “I protect my most valuable hours.”

 Want the full Clear Edge OS?
 26 frameworks for $5K-$150K operators who want precision, not guesswork.
+Start here

 ⚑ Found a mistake or broken flow?